 Financial assets.
-According to IFRS 9, the financial assets are classified in the following measurement categories:
+The Group classifies financial assets in the following measurement categories:

-- those to be measured subsequently at amortised cost, - those to be measured at fair value through profit or loss (FVTPL), - those to be measured at fair value through other comprehensive income.
+- those to be measured subsequently at amortised cost, - those to be measured at fair value through profit or loss (FVTPL), - those to be measured at fair value through other comprehensive income (FVTOCI).